editorconfig/editorconfig-emacs/README.md

 Download the [EditorConfig C Core][] and follow the instructions in the README and INSTALL files to install it.

-This plugin also has a core library implemented in Emacs-Lisp, and fallback to it when no core executable is found.
+This plugin also has a built-in core library implemented in Emacs-Lisp, and fallback to it when no core executable is found.

 In either case, copy `.el` files in this repository to `~/.emacs.d/lisp` and add the following to your `~/.emacs` file: